 Internal conflict will stem from a debate that occurs within a character.
 It might originate from any combination of the character’s expectations, desire, duties, and fears.
 In Hunger Games, for instance, Katniss Everdeen must reconcile her reluctance to kill another human being with the need to survive in the battle arena.
 Gripping inner tension is often morally complex or universal, and that’s what will ultimately resonate with your readers.

-Examples: Mrs Dalloway vs. self in Mrs Dalloway, Hamlet vs. self in Hamlet, Humbert Humbert vs. self in Lolita, Holden vs. self in The Catcher In The Rye, Pip vs. self in Great Expectations
+Further examples of internal conflict: Pretty much every book!
+For more specific examples, though, see: Mrs Dalloway vs. self in Mrs Dalloway, Hamlet vs. self in Hamlet, Humbert Humbert vs. self in Lolita, Holden vs. self in The Catcher In The Rye, Pip vs. self in Great Expectations.

-If you’re struggling to come up with a good central conflict, try going back to the basics and thinking about conflict through the below two methods.
+If you’re struggling to come up with a good central conflict, try going back to the basics and thinking about it through the below two methods.

-The theme of a book is a universal concept that recurs throughout the story.
-And the central conflict typically brings out — or makes clear — what exactly the theme is.
+Generally, the central conflict teases out — or makes clear — the theme of the book.
 In Romeo and Juliet, for instance, the conflict between the two noble families of the Montagues and the Capulets is the perfect backdrop for the Love versus Hate theme that pervades the play.

-If you’ve already got a sense of what you want your theme to be, think about ways that your central conflict could best complement it.
+If you’ve already got a sense of what you want your theme to be, think about ways that the central struggle could best complement it.
 Will it raise the questions that you want readers to consider?
-Will its resolution convey the message that you want to deliver?
+Will the resolution of the external and internal conflict convey the message that you want to deliver?
 If you remember that conflict is just one part of the whole, you’ll experience a much easier time creating the package deal.